Dev1an/WAMP-ZRE/README.md

 Subscribe to `ZRE-Bridge.shout.in.<ZRE GROUP>`.
 Use the same escape method as described for shouts.
 Messages shouted to group `<ZRE GROUP>` will be published to this topic as a byte array.

+### Sender disclosure

+When using a WAMP router that allows caller and publisher disclosure, whispers and shouts into the ZRE network will originate from the ZRE reflection of WAMP client that requested the whisper/shout.

 ## Discover WAMP clients via ZRE

 For each WAMP client that opens a session, the bridge creates a corresponding ZRE peer.
 These ZRE peers are referred to as "ZRE reflections" of the WAMP clients.
 Each ZRE reflection ENTERS the network with the following header